KittenML/KittenTTS/README.md

 - `final_example.py` - Complete working example with multiple voices
 - `simple_example.py` - Basic usage example
-- `output/` - Generated audio files folder
+- `output/` - Generated audio files folder (not tracked in Git)

+> **Note:** The `output/` directory is gitignored by default.
+Generated audio files are stored here but not committed to the repository to keep it lightweight.
+Make sure to back up any important audio files separately.

 ## 🎯 Examples